npm/npm/doc/config.md

 Operates in "global" mode, so that packages are installed into the `prefix` folder instead of the current working directory.
-See `npm help global` for more on the differences in behavior.
+See `npm help folders` for more on the differences in behavior.

 * packages are installed into the `prefix/node_modules` folder, instead of the current working directory.